Deltares/SFINCS/docs/input.rst

 The user can also specify the sfacinf which control the initial abstraction or the amount of water before runoff, such as infiltration, or rainfall interception by vegetation; historically, it has generally been assumed that sfacinf = 0.2 (default, however, for urbanized watersheds lower values can be expected (e.g. 0.05).

-This option doesn’t support restart functionality.
+This option doesn't support restart functionality.

 **With recovery**

 Within SFINCS, the Curve number method with recovery can be used as follows.
 The user needs to provide the following variables.
 For all variables, one needs to specify these values per cell with the same grid based input as the depfile using a binary file:
-•	smaxfile: maximum soil moisture storage capacity in m
+* smaxfile: maximum soil moisture storage capacity in m
-•	sefffile: soil moisture storage capacity at the start in m
+* sefffile: soil moisture storage capacity at the start in m
-•	ksfile: saturated hydraulic conductivity in mm/hr
+* ksfile: saturated hydraulic conductivity in mm/hr

 Using the saturated hydraulic conductivity, a recovery variables recovery constant (kr) and minimum recovery time before a new rainfall event occurs (hours) are computed similar to SWMM.
 The Curve Number has been implemented in hydromt-SFINCS.
 See https://deltares.github.io/hydromt_sfincs/latest/_generated/hydromt_sfincs.SfincsModel.setup_cn_infiltration_with_kr.html for more information.